Chenzo/nodeserver/README.md

 $ screen -r
 ```

-You'll be recoonected to the backgrounded sheel.
+You'll be recoonected to the backgrounded shell.